 Maps

-We assume that complex technology is not easily available to many content creators needed to produce tactile, audio-tactile, braille or augmented paper maps.
+We assume that complex technology is not easily available to many content creators to produce tactile, audio-tactile, braille or augmented paper maps.

 Provide maps of adequate resolution.
 Low resolution screenshots are not suitable;

-All maps include captions and where possible alternative text descriptions.
+All maps should include captions and where possible alternative text descriptions.
 For example, directions in a navigational map, or summary description for information maps;

 Where the maps convey complex information, consider describing the complexity in detail or include it in the main commentary;